arcanis/typanion/README.md

 - `isInteger` will ensure that the values are round integers.

 - `isLowerCase` will ensure that the values only contain lowercase characters.

+- `isNegative` will ensure that the values are at most 0.

+- `isPositive` will ensure that the values are at least 0.

 - `isUpperCase` will ensure that the values only contain uppercase characters.